Ed94/gencpp/Readme.md

 The library API is a composition of code element constructors, and a non-standards-compliant single-pass C/C++ parser.
 These build up a code AST to then serialize with a file builder, or can be traversed for staged-reflection of C/C++ code.

 This code base attempts follow the [handmade philosophy](https://handmade.network/manifesto).
 Its not meant to be a black box metaprogramming utility, it should be easy to intergrate into a user's project domain.

+# Documentation

+[]

 ## Notes

 **On Partial Hiatus: Life has got me tackling other issues..**
 I will be passively updating the library with bug fixes and minor improvements as I use it for my personal projects.
 There won't be any major reworks or features to this thing for a while.

 This project is still in development (very much an alpha state), so expect bugs and missing features.
 See [issues](https://github.com/Ed94/gencpp/issues) for a list of known bugs or todos.

 The library can already be used to generate code just fine, but the parser is where the most work is needed.
 If your C++ isn't "down to earth" expect issues.

 A `natvis` and `natstepfilter` are provided in the scripts directory (its outdated, I'll update this readme when its not).

-***The editor and scanner have not been implemented yet.
-The scanner will come first, then the editor.***

-A C variant is hosted [here](https://github.com/Ed94/genc); I will complete it when this library is feature complete, it should be easier to make than this...

 ## Usage